 Maybe 30 years ago this statement had some grounds, but not now.
-Mobile homes are no longer built as cookie cutter copies.
-There are a wide variety of models with upscale layouts and materials.
+Mobile homes are no longer built all the same.
+There are a wide variety of models with traditional to upscale layouts and materials.
 Mobile homes are evolving and changing.

 Just look at the popularity of small manufactured homes.
 The whole idea of smaller homes is to provide a small, efficient space.
 There are mobile homes for a variety of budgets and lifestyles.